Modem-i4/krok/README.md

 # Krok (КРОК)
-Two apps that constitute a tool in working with children for psychologists and social workers.
+Two apps that constitute a tool in working with teenagers for psychologists and social workers.

 ## Developed by [NGO "ET CETERA"](https://etcetera.org.ua/)